webcast/webcast.js/README.md

 near future, it will provide a solid basis for browser-side streaming.

 Here's a quick summary of the technologies required for the protocol and their limitations:
-* [Websocket API](http://www.w3.org/TR/2011/WD-websockets-20110929/): This is the transport layer.
+* [WebSocket API](http://www.w3.org/TR/2011/WD-websockets-20110929/): This is the transport layer.
 It is readily available in most modern browsers.
 * [Web Audio API](https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html): This is the API used to manipulate audio and video data inside the browser.
 It is currently fully implemented in Chrome and only partially in Firefox Nightly.
 * [asm.js](http://asmjs.org/): This is the techonology used to optimize the mp3 encoder.
 It is currently only supported by Firefox.